whusym/Cilia-segmentation-pytorch-tiramisu/README.md

 Next, we separate these 211 images and their corresponding masks into training and validiation sets.
 We have different sizes of the training set in our experiment but in the end the ratio between training and validation datasets is around 9:1.
 (Because we need to choose a trained model based on the performance on the validation set.)

 There are also some independent pre-processing steps we have implemented, which can be found under the `utils` directory.
-Below is the list of preprocessing method (The description of the implementations are given in the wiki), which we applied:
+Below is the list of preprocessing method which we have applied (the description of them can also be found in the wiki) :
  1. Median Filter
  2. Optical Flow
- 3. Beat- Frequency.
+ 3. Beat Frequency.

 ## Results
 Our best final score is 45.81168, which is an average IoU score for all 114 testing cilia videos/images.
 Here is an example of what our results are like: